MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/limits-and-config.md

 *Microsoft Internet Explorer 11 support for Power Apps is deprecated.
 We recommend that you use Microsoft Edge.
 More information: [Deprecation announcement](https://docs.microsoft.com/power-platform/important-changes-coming#internet-explorer-11-support-for-dynamics-365-and-microsoft-power-platform-is-deprecated)

-### Supported Operating Systems for browsers running canvas apps
+### Supported platforms for browsers running canvas apps

 | **Operating System** | **Supported Versions** |
 | --- | --- |